Trade/other name(s): Gemzar

 This drug can lower your white blood cell count, especially in the weeks after the drug is given.
-This can increase your chance of getting an infection.
+This is more common if gemcitabine is combined with another chemotherapy drug during treatment.
+A low white blood cell count can increase your chance of getting an infection.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, or bringing up sputum.

-This drug may lower your platelet count in the weeks after it is given, which can increase your risk of bleeding.
-Speak with your doctor before taking any drugs or supplements that might affect your body’s ability to stop bleeding (see “Interactions with other drugs”).
+This drug may lower your platelet count in the weeks after it is given.
+This is more common if gemcitabine is combined with another chemotherapy drug during treatment.
+If the platelet count gets too low, it can increase your risk of bleeding.
+Your doctor will check your blood and platelet counts.
+If your platelet count becomes low, you should avoid drugs and supplements that might affect your body’s ability to stop bleeding (see “Interactions with other drugs”).
 Tell your doctor right away if you have unusual bruising, or bleeding such as nosebleeds, bleeding gums when you brush your teeth, or black, tarry stools.

 This drug may lower your red blood cell count.
-If this occurs, it is usually a few weeks after starting treatment.
+This can occur weeks or months after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you to feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition, or you may need to get blood transfusions.

-This drug can damage the kidneys or liver, which in some people can be severe.
-Your doctor may test your blood to be sure that the kidneys and liver are working OK both before and during treatment with gemcitabine.
+This drug can damage the liver, which in some people can be severe.
+Your doctor may test your blood to be sure that the liver is working OK both before and during treatment with gemcitabine.
 If there are signs of poor function, your doctor may stop your treatment with this drug.
-Tell your doctor right away if your urine changes color, if you are making less urine, if your skin or eyes turn yellow, or if you have pain in the upper right part of your belly.
+Tell your doctor right away if your urine changes color, if your skin or eyes turn yellow, or if you have pain in the upper right part of your belly.

 Do not get any immunizations (vaccines), either during or after treatment with this drug, without your doctor’s OK.
 Gemcitabine may affect your immune system.
 This could make vaccinations ineffective, or could even lead to serious infections if you get a live virus vaccine during or soon after treatment.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Check with your doctor about this.